 On this next Taylor Swift song, the melody nicely compliments the sentiment of the lyrics.
-Just as we are feeling low, having descended over an octave to hit rock bottom on the low G, the melody springs back up with a huge leap, highlighting the optimistic title words "shake it off."
+Just as we are feeling low, having descended over an octave to hit rock bottom on the low G, the melody springs back up with a https://example.com/huge-leap, highlighting the optimistic title words "shake it off."
 START LISTENING AT 0:47